dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 #### dbt Cloud

-Trigger dbt Cloud jobs with the [DbtCloudRunJob]([url](https://docs.prefect.io/api/latest/tasks/dbt.html#dbtcloudrunjob)) task.
+Trigger dbt Cloud jobs with the [DbtCloudRunJob](https://docs.prefect.io/api/latest/tasks/dbt.html#dbtcloudrunjob) task.
 Running this task will generate a markdown artifact viewable in the Prefect UI.
-The artifact will contain links to the dbt artifacts generate as a result of the job run.
+The artifact will contain links to the dbt artifacts generated as a result of the job run.

 #### dbt Core
 Use the [DbtShellTask]([url](https://docs.prefect.io/api/latest/tasks/dbt.html#dbtshelltask)) to schedule, execute and monitor your dbt runs.
 Use the supported [ShellTask]([url](https://docs.prefect.io/api/latest/tasks/shell.html#shelltask)) to execute dbt commands through the shell.